waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 * Install the Watertight Enclosure (4” Series) with installed Dome End Cap to the O-Ring Flange (4” Series).

 !!!
 Warning
-	Use caution when sliding the 4" Watertight Enclosure over the electronics as space may be tight (collides with electroncis) and wires can get trapped between the 4" tube and the 4" end cap.
+	Use caution when sliding the 4" Watertight Enclosure over the electronics as space may be tight (collides with electronics) and wires can get trapped between the 4" tube and the 4" end cap.

 Mount the Electronics Enclosure to the frame using the M3x16 screws so that the dome is on the same side as the front center panels (the center panels without the 3 large holes).
 Install the M3x16 screws through the clips and into the Enclosure Cradle (4” Series).
 It is easier to install these screws if the clips are not fully tightened until all screws are through the clips and threading into the Enclosure Cradle (4” Series).
 This allows clips to rotate so you can find the threaded hole in the Enclosure Cradle (4” Series) easily.